 Are you having a new house built?
 And do you find yourself asking "Now what were all those things we said we'd get if we ever built a new house?"
 Well, here's a list of wished-for items that I have compiled over the years - from my own desires and from the comments of others.
+After having done considerable internet searching on the subject, I feel confident that this is the most comprehensive wishlist/checklist for new homes.
 Some examples:

 Shower valves that have separate hot/cold and volume controls(!)
 (So the water is not coming out full blast during your entire shower.)

 Separate electrical circuits for each bathroom.
 (So you won't blow the breaker if two people dry their hair at the same time.)